codr7/eli-java/README.md

 `jx` is a custom Lisp interpreter implemented and designed to be easily embedded in Java.

 ## Performance
-The core eval loop currently seems to run significantly faster than Python3, especially once the byte code has been stripped of redundancies.
+The core eval loop currently seems to run faster than Python3, especially once the byte code has been stripped of redundancies.

 ### python